-The Internal Revenue Service (IRS) requires that you have 60 days from the date you receive a distribution from an IRA or retirement plan to transfer it to another plan, IRA, or even an IRA gold investment.
+The Internal Revenue Service (IRS) requires that you have 60 days from the date you receive a distribution from an IRA or retirement plan to transfer it to another plan or IRA.
 This is known as the 60 day rollover rule.
 However, there are a few exceptions to this rule.
-Trustee to Trustee transfers between IRA accounts, including those involving an IRA gold investment, are not subject to the once-a-year limit.
+Trustee to Trustee transfers between IRA accounts are not subject to the once-a-year limit.

 In addition, cumulative conversions from traditional IRAs to Roth IRAs are not counted toward the limit either.
 To be eligible for this new procedure, you must make your cumulative contribution to the employer's plan or to the IRA as soon as possible, once the previous applicable reasons no longer prevent you from doing so.
 This means that if you have a SEP IRA, a SIMPLE IRA, a traditional IRA and a Roth IRA, they are all treated the same for reinvestment purposes under the 60-day rule.
 The 60-day reinvestment rule applies primarily to indirect reinvestments, which the IRS actually refers to as 60-day accruals.